Jan 23, 2002

 Island expects 400,000 visitors this year

-Tourism to Koh Chang, Thailand’s second-largest island, started more than 16 years ago with a few foreign backpackers from Khao San Road who wanted to go somewhere other than the two well-known islands of Samui and Phuket.
+Tourism to Koh Chang, Thailand’s third-largest island, started more than 16 years ago with a few foreign backpackers from Khao San Road who wanted to go somewhere other than the two well-known islands of Samui and Phuket.

 They found a paradise of virgin beaches and beautiful scenery which, being surrounded by 52 smaller islands, gave it a reputation of being the “Maldives of Thailand”.